 Absorbance (A) = – log10 T = – log IS/IR

 The Beer-Lambert law indicates that the amount of light that is absorbed by a substance is proportional to the amount of the sample concentration.
 It is also determined by the amount of solute that is present.
+But to fully understand the Beer-Lambert Law, understanding the relationship between absorbance and transmittance is of importance.

 The sample molecules or ions in a solution can be detected and quantified using a spectrophotometer and The Beer-Lambert Law with this equation: A = ƐCL